BlackBerry maker RIM sued by NXP over patents

 MORE PRESSURE ON HEINS

-Based in Eindhoven, Netherlands, NXP was spun off from Koninklijke Philips Electronics NV in 2006.
-It said it now owned 11,000 issued or pending patents, and generated $4.2 billion of annual revenue.

-Up against fierce competition from Apple Inc and phones running on Google Inc's Android, RIM has watched its once-dominant market share erode and sales performance decline.
+Up against fierce competition from Apple Inc (AAPL.O) and phones running on Google Inc's (GOOG.O) Android, RIM has watched its once-dominant market share erode and sales performance decline.
+RIM shares have shed 80 percent of their value since a peak in February 2011.

 Last week, RIM said it will stop issuing financial forecasts and that it was reviewing strategic options, such as entering partnerships and joint ventures.